Note: italicized text

 Watching the news about the stranger, Lex Luthor sees his arrival as a natural challenge, and the criminal warlord vows to destroy all that the stranger represents.
 Perry White, for his part, makes discovering the red-and-blue stranger the #1 priority of the Planet and sends his entire staff scurrying to find any scrap of information about "this flying whatchamacallit."
 Lois, however, scoops everyone when she gets a note requesting a dinner date at her penthouse from "a friend."

 The dinner date takes place and as part of the interview, Kal-El gives Lois a ride in the sky - a flight that becomes almost a romantic dance as the two begin falling in love.
 Kal-El returns Lois to her apartment and the two bid reluctant goodbye.
 Lois quietly dubs him a true super man - and uses the term to identify the stranger in her subsequent front-page story.
 Luthor reads it and remembers a scientific theory; Superman's homeworld would be of a molecular construction that would be affected by the unique radiation of a yellow sun, and that meteors from Krypton upon landing on Earth would be affected to the point of emitting a radiation that would affect only Kryptonians.
 Such a meteorite was found in Addis Ababa, Ethiopia.
-Miss Tessmacher is skeptical, even with "the rock," Superman could see them coming form a mile away.
-Luthor theorizes that if he really does have x-ray vision, he could not see through lead.
+Miss Tessmacher is skeptical, as even with "the rock," Superman could see them coming from a mile away.
+But the interview hints at another weakness: Superman has difficulty seeing through lead.
 With their plan in place, they plan a trip to Ethiopia.

 Later, Luthor's gang go to work intercepting the two missile convoys used for the big upcoming test; using a variety of guises they divert attention away from effort to reprogram the missiles' directional vectors; Otis, however, misprograms one of the missiles, attributing this mistake to his arm not being long enough.
 Luthor violently attacks him for gross incompetence, but Miss Tessmacher calms him down.